-Dr Lucy Turner (with Professor John Spicer and Dr Mairi Knight) works on the environmental physiology and ecology of land crabs, especially those endemic to Christmas Island in the Indian Ocean.
+Dr Lucy Turner (with Professor John Spicer and Professor Mairi Knight) works on the environmental physiology and ecology of land crabs, especially those endemic to Christmas Island in the Indian Ocean.

 Her work seeks to understand the relevance of hormones as drivers of the seasonally variable ecology of these crabs, especially during their yearly breeding migration.
 Despite spending most of their life in the rainforest these crabs must return once a year to the ocean to reproduce, and consequently must embark on an arduous journey from their terrestrial home to the lower shore terraces where they undertake their breeding activities.